-Buying cannot be executed without selling and vice-versa.
+Buying and selling are interdependent, as you cannot execute one without the other and vice versa.
 Thus, to consummate the exchange of values, a negotiation process is triggered by the seller and buyer, which is a part of any standard sales process.
-At the same time, there are some set of rules provided by the governing bodies, which must be followed from the selling process.
-It is assumed that the selling process would occur in an ethical manner, thus ending up with a reward for the buyer as well as the seller.
-Any agent in the sale process can represent either buyer or seller, the sales representative is the traditional salesman representing a company or a person on the selling end.
-Buyer on the other end of the transaction act as a consumer of the purchase.
+At the same time, the governing bodies provide some sets of rules that the selling process must follow.
+It is assumed that the selling process would occur ethically, thus ending up with a reward for the buyer and the seller.
+Any agent in the sale process can represent either a buyer or seller; the sales representative is the traditional salesman representing a company or a person on the selling end.
+The buyer on the other end of the transaction is a consumer of the purchase.

-Marketing strategies are based on facts like the customer will purchase the product of a superior quality, this effective approach makes the marketing team do an analysis of the market, eventually understanding the competitor’s product and customer’s needs.
-Thus, product orientation becomes a matter of concern for any effective marketing orientation.
-It is a customer-centric approach, where any firm would create their marketing strategies and program around the product, which fit the customer requirement.
-Extensive and thorough market research is being performed to gauge customer desire, this involves having an R & D team as well, to come up with a product, which is akin to the customer-centric data.
-Afterward, promotion techniques are deployed so that the customer remain aware of the product’s existence and benefits.
-Thus, any marketing decision involves around 4 Ps i.e. product, price, promotion, and place.
-Every ‘P’ has a key role in deciding the marketing strategy, to meet the customer requirement and deliver a product accordingly.
+Marketing strategies are based on facts like the customer will purchase the product of superior quality; this effective approach makes the marketing team do an analysis of the market, eventually understanding the competitor’s product and customer’s needs.
+Thus, product orientation becomes a concern for any effective marketing orientation.
+It is a customer-centric approach, where any firm would create its marketing strategies and program around the product which fits the customer’s requirement.
+Thorough market research to assess the level of customer demand.; this involves having an R & D team develop a product akin to customer-centric data.
+Afterward, promotion techniques are deployed so that the customer remains aware of the product’s existence and benefits.
+Thus, any marketing decision involves the 4 Ps, i.e. product, price, promotion, and place.
+Every ‘P’ has a key role in deciding the marketing strategy to meet the customer requirement and deliver a product accordingly.

-Below are the top 6 difference between Sales vs Marketing
+Below are the top 6 differences between Sales and Marketing.

 Key Differences between Sales vs Marketing

-Both Sales vs Marketing are popular choices in the market; let us discuss some of the major difference between Sales vs Marketing:
+Both Sales vs Marketing are popular choices in the market; let us discuss some of the major differences between Sales vs Marketing:

-- Sale process focuses on the selling part of the product i.e. a specific approach whereas marketing has an integrated approach, ranging from customer requirement gathering to providing the desired product.
+- The sale process focuses on the selling part of the product, i.e. a specific approach.
+In contrast, marketing has an integrated approach, ranging from customer requirement gathering to providing the desired product.

-- Any sale would focus on the company or person needs, which is the priority whereas marketing strategy focuses on the requirement of the market, identifying the requirement of the end customer.
+- Any sale would focus on the company or person’s needs, which is the priority.
+In contrast, marketing strategy focuses on the market’s requirements, identifying the end customer’s requirements.

-- Any sale process consists of interpersonal interactions i.e. one-on-one interaction with a customer whereas marketing process involves one-to-many interactions, with a public group.
+- Any sale process consists of interpersonal interactions, i.e. one-on-one interaction with a customer, whereas the marketing process involves one-to-many interactions with a public group.

-- The sale process is intended toward closing the sale and eventually get a signed contract or agreement whereas marketing is all about reaching and persuading the customer to meet the prospects.
+- The sale process aims to close the sale and eventually get a signed contract or agreement.
+In contrast, marketing is about reaching and persuading the customer to meet the prospects.

-- Sale process methods are driven by people-centric activities whereas marketing involves media-centric activities since the one-to-many relationship needs to be fulfilled.
+- People-centric activities drive sale process methods, whereas marketing involves media-centric activities since the one-to-many relationship needs to satisfy fully.

-- For the sale, a product is created first and then sold to the customer whereas with marketing, the requirement of the customer is gathered first, and accordingly, the product is being sold to the customer or entice the customer toward the desired product.
+- For sale, a product is created first and then sold to the customer, whereas, with marketing, the customer’s requirement is gathered first.
+Accordingly, the product is sold to the customer or entices the customer toward the desired product.

 Below is the topmost comparisons between Sales vs Marketing